ascherer/cwebbin/README.txt

      an extended comm-foo.h @include file.
 These files are drop-in replacements for the hand-coded files used in the TL ecosystem.

+   - [GENERAL] The latest latest release of CWEBbin includes CWEAVE's 'evil twin' CTWILL, together with its utility programs 'refsort' and 'twinx', and the associated TeX macros.

    - [AMIGA] Two AREXX scripts for use with the CygnusEd Professional Editor were added to this package, one for CTANGLE and CWEAVE, localized with the help of language catalogs under AmigaOS version 2.1 or 3.0, the other